 Issues being reported by owners include their consoles freezing, together with touch screen issues preventing gameplay.
 Reports of issues started trickling in just after the first consoles were sold, but soon became an issue for Sony with users flooding Twitter with problems.
 You can view a video after the break to see the problem some users have been experiencing.

-Wasting no time Sony has now rolled out a quick update to hopefully correct the teething problems with their PS Vita console, and calm customers worry’s about the issues they are experiencing.
+Wasting no time, Sony has now rolled out a quick update to hopefully correct the teething problems with their PS Vita console, and calm customers’ worries about the issues they are experiencing.
+The update aims to fix the freezing issues and improve the touch screen responsiveness, ensuring a smoother and more enjoyable gaming experience.
+Sony’s swift action in releasing this update demonstrates their commitment to customer satisfaction and their dedication to maintaining the PS Vita’s reputation as a top-tier gaming console.

 Source: Engadget